-- 1. Use flue pipe of the same size as the flue connection(s) on the gas unit heater, 4 inches (102mm).
+- Use flue pipe of the same size as the flue connection(s) on the gas unit heater, 4 inches (102mm).
 All heaters must be vented with a UL 1738 listed single or double wall pipe listed for positive pressure vent systems.
 For Canada only: Where allowed by code, appropriately sealed 26-gauge or heavier galvanized steel or equivalent single-wall pipe may be used. - Each unit must have an individual vent pipe and vent terminal.
 Unit MUST NOT be connected to other vent systems or to a chimney. - Category III units are limited to a maximum of 40 feet (12.19m) equivalent length of vent pipe.
 Equivalent length is the total length of straight sections PLUS 5 feet (1.5m) for each 90 degree elbow and 2.5 feet (.75m) for each 45 degree elbow. - 4.
 The top of the vent pipe should extend at least 2 feet (0.61m) above the highest point on the roof within 10 feet.
 Consideration should be made for anticipated snow depth.
 Install an Amerivent Americap or Selkirk vent cap over the vent opening.
 Slope horizontal runs upward from the gas unit heater at least 1/4-inch per foot (21mm/m) minimum.
 Horizontal portions of the venting system shall be supported at minimum intervals of 4 feet (1.2m) (in Canada, support at 3 foot (1m) minimum intervals).
-(See Figures 13B, 15 and 17) - Avoid running vent pipe through unheated spaces.
+(See Figures 13B, 15 and 17) - Use as few elbows as possible.
+A minimum horizontal run of 2 feet (0.61m) is required between the unit's flue vent connection and the first elbow used. - Avoid running vent pipe through unheated spaces.
 When this cannot be avoided, insulate the pipe to prevent condensation of moisture on the walls of the pipe.